dasayan05/tensorpp/README.md

 4. Generate Makefile with `cmake ..`, optionally you can configure the build with:
    1. `-DBUILD_BINARIES=OFF` to exclude binaries from building
    2. `-DBUILD_TESTS=OFF` to excludes tests from building
-   3. `-DBUILD_64BIT` to build 64 bit version of the library
 5. Run `make` to build it.
 Optionally with `-j<N>` flag to parallelize the build on multi-core processors.
 6. Run tests with `ctest`. (only possible if `-DBUILD_TESTS=ON` was selected in step 4 which is the default setting).